djepar/CoursGenInfo/OS/CyberSecurity/ITSecurityGoogle/ITSecNote.md

 - Denial-of-service(DoS) attack: "An attack that tries to prevent access to a service for legitimate users by overwhelming the network or server"
   - Ping of death (large ping)
   - Ping flood (a lot of ping)
-  - SYN flood | Half-open attackss
+  - SYN flood | Half-open attacks
   - Distributed denial-of-service attack(DDoS) : A DoS attack using multiple systems

 # Other Attacks